-F26.
-Coring results, Site 1210, p.
-116.

-~32 Ma; 112.0 to 115.8 mbsf) encompasses several dark yellowish brown clay-rich intervals that represent condensed sections or unconformities, interbedded with pale orange nannofossil ooze.
-A significant unconformity from lower Miocene to lower Oligocene occurs within this interval (see "Biostratigraphy," p.
-56, in "Specialty Syntheses").
-Lithologic Unit II ranges from lower Oligocene to lowermost Paleocene (~32 to 65 Ma; 115.8-219.9 mbsf) and consists of shades of orange and yellowish brown nannofossil ooze, nannofossil ooze with clay, and minor amounts of clay with nannofossil ooze.
-The unit has a generally higher carbonate content than Unit I. Lithologic Unit III ranges from uppermost Maastrichtian to lower Campanian (65 to ~77 Ma; 219.9- 377.0 mbsf) and consists of white nannofossil ooze, nannofossil ooze with foraminifers, and chert.
+Coring at Site 1210 recovered three lithologic units that have been separated based on composition (Fig. F26).
+Lithologic Unit I ranges from Holocene to lower Oligocene (0 to ~32 Ma, 0-115.8 mbsf) and consists of clayey nannofossil ooze, nannofossil ooze with clay, and nannofossil ooze.
+This unit is split into three subunits.
+Subunit IA (Holocene to upper Miocene; 0 to 5.5 Ma; 0-83.4 mbsf) is olive-gray to gray and was deposited at higher rates than Subunit IB (upper Miocene to upper middle Miocene; 5.5 to 11.5 Ma; 83.4-112.0 mbsf), whose color ranges from shades of yellowish brown to pale orange to gravish orange.
+Subunit IC (upper middle Miocene to lower Oligocene; 11.5 to ~32 Ma; 112.0 to 115.8 mbsf) encompasses several dark vellowish brown clay-rich intervals that represent condensed sections or unconformities, interbedded with pale orange nannofossil ooze.
+A significant unconformity from lower Miocene to lower Oligocene occurs within this interval (see "Biostratigraphy" in "Specialty Syntheses").
+Lithologic Unit II ranges from lower Oligocene to lower Paleocene (~32 to 65 Ma; 115.8-219.9 mbsf) and consists of shades of orange and vellowish brown nannofossil ooze, nannofossil ooze with clay, and minor amounts of clay with nannofossil ooze.
+The unit has a generally higher carbonate content than Unit I. Lithologic Unit III ranges from upper Maastrichtian to lower Campanian (65 to ~77 Ma; 219.8-377.0 mbsf) and consists of white nannofossil ooze, nannofossil ooze with foraminifers, and chert.
+This ooze has extremely high carbonate contents.
 Eleven chert layers were penetrated in lithologic Unit III.

 The recovered section at Site 1210 is remarkably similar to that cored at Site 1209 located 29 km to the northeast on the summit of the Southern High.
 On a large scale, the ages of unconformities at the two sites are similar.
-On a small scale, critical boundaries-for example, the P/E and K/T boundaries-show a similar, detailed sequence of lithologies.
+On a small scale, critical boundaries-for example, the Paleocene/Eocene and Cretaceous/Paleocene boundaries-show a similar, detailed sequence of lithologies.
 Thus, the two sites have highly comparable sedimentation histories.
-There are a number of subtle differences between the Site 1209 and 1210 sedimentary sections that yield important interpretations in the depth transect framework of Leg 198.
+There are a number of subtle differences between the Site 1209 and 1210 sedimentary section that provide for important interpretation in the depth transect framework of Leg 198.
 Site 1210 is 200 m deeper than Site 1209.
-Preliminary biostratigraphy suggests that the middle Miocene to upper Miocene interval at Site 1209 is highly condensed with a number of diastems, whereas the same interval at Site 1210 more likely corresponds to an unconformity (see "Biostratigraphy," p.
-13, and "Sedimentation and Accumulation Rates," p.
-21, in the "Site 1210" chapter).
+Preliminary biostratigraphy suggests that the middle Miocene to upper Miocene interval at Site 1209 is highly condensed with a number of diastems, whereas the same interval at Site 1210 more likely corresponds to an unconformity.
 Increased dissolution at Site 1210 in the middle to late Miocene is the most likely mechanism to explain this difference.

 The highlights of coring at Site 1210 are also similar to those at Site 1209, namely the recovery of all of the critical intervals, most in both holes.
-These include the E/O boundary, the PETM, the K/T boundary, and the MME.
+These include the Eocene/Oligocene boundary, the LPTM, the Cretaceous/Paleocene boundary, and the MME.